exasol/pyexasol/doc/user_guide/exploring_features/import_and_export/parameters.rst

 These parameters are given as a dictionary, like ``export_params = { "name1": "value1", "name2": ["value2", "value3"]}``.
 This dictionary is passed into the :ref:`Variants` for a selected ``export_to_*`` method.
-When the code is executed, these are validated using the :class:`pyexasol.http_transport.ExportQuery`.
+When the code is executed, these are validated using the :class:`pyexasol.query_builders.csv_builders.ExportQuery`.

 .. list-table::